Follow TV Tropes

 • The Infiltration: The SWA does this for several missions, as do the terrorists that raid the Turin Nuclear Power Plant.

-• Institutional Allegiance Concealment: The SWA masquearades as a legitimate NGO backed by Rome.
+• Institutional Allegiance Concealment: The Social Welfare Agency masquerades as a legitimate NGO backed by Rome.
 This gives them enough cover to run a black ops agency that operates in Italy.

-• Ironic Echo: Manga only, during the initial search for Pinocchio, Triela is trying to get information out of a trio of teenage punks.
+• Ironic Echo: In the manga during the initial search for Pinocchio, Triela is trying to get information out of a trio of teenage punks.
 When they start hitting on her to go off with them, she asks them "Shouldn't you be in school?"
 They laugh it off and ask her why she isn't.
 Before things get really threatening, Hilshire shows up to collect Triela.
-As they are walking away, Victor turns around and asks the boys "Why aren't you in school?"
+As they are walking away, Hilshire turns around and asks the boys "Why aren't you in school?"

-• Kick the Dog: Some of Jean's interactions with Rico qualify, but Lauro's every thought and action toward Elsa take this to a whole new level, until she kills him and then herself.
+• Kick the Dog: Some of Jean's interactions with Rico qualify, but Lauro's every thought and action toward Elsa take this to a whole new level.

 • Laser-Guided Amnesia: